 Field-hunting tip

-Look in sedimentary country — that is the host setting where kambaba jasper typically forms.
+Look in sedimentary country, the host setting where kambaba jasper typically forms.
 If you start seeing quartz, chlorite in float, you are in the right ground.
 Field specimens usually show a massive habit, so train your eye for that shape before scanning the outcrop.